 It is thought that most people born in the year of the Goat are destined for bad luck.
 So many Chinese people would not want to have babies in the Goat years.

 According to ancient records, the origins of the zodiac came from the “totems” of ancient tribes.
 Each tribe had its unique animal symbol as its protecting deity.

 Legend gives another interesting explanation: the grand race.
 The race was organized by the King of Heaven who controlled all of the universes.
 These 12 animals won the race and thus were chosen as the zodiac year animals.

 Why the little rat could be the first sign?
 Why the cat is not in the 12 zodiac sign?
 Read more on the Chinese zodiac story.

 Each zodiac year is associated with one of the five elements: wood, earth, fire, water, and metal.

-For example, for the year of tiger, there are years of the wood tiger, earth tiger, water tiger, and metal tiger.
-2022 is the year of the water tiger.
-The next water tiger will come in 60 years.
+For example, for the rabbit years, there are years of the wood rabbit, earth rabbit, water rabbit, and metal rabbit.
+2023 is the year of the water rabbit.
+The next water rabbit will come in 60 years.

 In ancient China, each day was divided into 12 two-hour periods. each period was represented by a zodiac animal by that animal's nature.

 Many Chinese believe the hour of your birth is more important than the year you were born.
 Therefore, Chinese zodiac hours can be particularly informative when analyzing your personality and your destiny.